Billy-Spearman-WCCI/RaceCarExtension/README.md

 - You must be clear about which individual (or group of individuals) is working on a given story, so you don't duplicate work.
   Messages in Slack or face-to-face are fine at first.
-- While you will be doing division-of-labor for the coding, you must not do division-of-labor for the understanding of the code.
   Every team member must understand how the entire system works.
 - You may copy classes from the personal projects of one or more team members, or you may start from scratch.
 - All functionality must be available from via a REST-style API: